ParallelGSReg/GlobalSearchRegression.jl/README.md

     parallel=4,
     orderresults=false)
 ```
+## Limitations
+GlobalSearchRegression.jl is not able to handle databases with perfectly-collinear covariates.
+An error message will be retreived and users will have to select a new database with just one of these perfectly-colllinear variables.
+Similarly, it is not possible yet to include categorical variables as potential covariates.
+They should be transformed into dummmy variables before using GlobalSearchRegression.jl.
+Finally, string variables are not allowed.

 ## Credits
-The GSReg module, which perform regression analysis, was written primarily by [Demian Panigo](https://github.com/dpanigo/), [Valentín Mari](https://github.com/vmari/) and [Adán Mauri Ungaro](https://github.com/adanmauri/).
+The GSReg module, which perform regression analysis, was written primarily by [Demian Panigo](https://github.com/dpanigo/), [Valentín Mari](https://github.com/vmari/), [Adán Mauri Ungaro](https://github.com/adanmauri/) and [Nicolas Monzon](https://github.com/nicomzn) under the supervision of [Esteban Mocskos] (https://github.com/emocskos).
 The GlobalSearchRegression.jl module was inpired by GSReg for Stata, written by Pablo Gluzmann and [Demian Panigo](https://github.com/dpanigo/).